 During the mid-20th century, the marine fishers’ cooperative of Maharashtra was granted loans from NCDC which facilitated the establishment of cold storage, ice plants, purchase of surface transport vehicles, nets, boats and other equipment.
 While in Maharashtra and some other states, fishers’ cooperatives were propagated as community-business ventures and sought soft loans to further their business activities, the marine fisheries cooperatives of Bengal sprang up with the sole objective of availing the loan facility.

-With anticipation for loans and infrastructural supports, the DF units which were organized as private enterprise at East Medinipur, translated into DF cooperatives in subsequent years.
+With anticipation for loans and infrastructural supports, the DF units which were organized as private enterprise at East Medinipur were converted into DF cooperatives in subsequent years.
 Once informal community associations, the DF centres signalled to function as “well organized” cooperatives having the committee formed with formal electoral process in recognition of the State.
 Once the loans are disbursed, an official framework for yearly audits are maintained for retaining a position for next loans.
-Additionally, there are two women’s cooperatives in East Medinipur- at Junput and Dadanpatrabar, which are currently experiencing a setback with poor leadership roles and managerial skills (Purkait et al. 2018).
+Additionally, there are two women’s cooperatives in East Medinipur- at Junput and Dadanpatrabar, which are currently experiencing a setback due to poor leadership and managerial skills (Purkait et al. 2018).
 In Medinipur, the system of formal elections (to be conducted by the government officials) was introduced in 1998 with a circular from the district-level panchayat body (Jilla Parishad), bringing along an apparently democratic measure to elect the executive managerial body of the khotis.

-In Sundarbans, the DF cooperatives proliferated more recently than in East Medinipur, except for a few ones including Mahishamari Hatipitia Marine Committee and Matsyajibi Samabay Samiti (survey report of DISHA, Pramanik and Nandi 2006).
-Assuming financial assistance and other benefits such as banking, transport, storage, marketing and camp infrastructures, most of the shabars which were settled as solidary associations in Sagardwip, guised themselves into cooperatives, announcing some refined responsibilities and at the same time, called for new hurdles amid the management committee, fishers and DF workers.
+In Sundarbans, the DF cooperatives proliferated more recently than in East Medinipur, except for a few such as Mahishamari Hatipitia Marine Committee and Matsyajibi Samabay Samiti (survey report of DISHA, Pramanik and Nandi 2006).
+Assuming financial assistance and other benefits such as banking, transport, storage, marketing and camp infrastructure, most of the shabars which were settled as solidary associations in Sagardwip, transformed themselves into cooperatives, announcing some refined responsibilities and at the same time, called for new hurdles amid the management committee, fishers and DF workers.

 The cooperative committee is, thus, a democratically elected board which looks after day-to-day preparations of the landing centre and fish processing activities; resolves contradictions; takes care of the needs and grievances of the members and also, deals with (non)government agencies and villagers.
-As a formal body, the cooperative appeared as a different kettle of fish.
+As a formal body, the cooperative is a very different organization than the previous community bodies.
 Only locally residing fishers can be members of the cooperative.
 As well, two persons from the same family (generally husband and wife) are not permitted to be members of the same cooperative.
-Apparently, the cooperative governing board constitutes only a small, eligible individuals, preferably fishers or having some knowledge in fishing.
+Apparently, the cooperative governing board is constituted by only eligible individuals, preferably fishers or those who have some knowledge in fishing.
 Nonetheless, the formal designation, in part, stimulated business interests into the committee, allowing the appearing of too many peers, intermediaries and market channels in the economy.